Born and raised in Germany, educated in New York City (BA, MA, PhD) and living in Wales, Harry Heuser is a writer, exhibition curator and lecturer.

 Prior to the pandemic, I began working on an as yet untitled exhibition of images I snap with my phone camera of the sidewalks of Manhattan.
 Titled “Asphalt Expressionism,” the project builds on my exhibition Travelling Through: Landscapes/Landmarks/Legacies (previously on view at the School of Art Museum and Galleries (2018-19), which, along with paintings, prints, posters, and ceramics from the School’s collection, featured personal photographs charting my relationship with New York City from the mid-1980s to the present day.
 I expect the project to resume in 2022 and to culminate in an exhibition at the School of Art.

-After some delay, research has also begun on a monograph on the painter-printmaker Harry Morley, to be co-authored with my husband, Robert Meyrick.
+After some delay due to temporary lack of access to private archives, research has also begun on a monograph on the painter-printmaker Harry Morley, to be co-authored with my husband, Robert Meyrick.